Andy-Boraphet/CSS342A-2022-Spring/homeworks/homework-1/readme.md

 Assignment Repo: https://github.com/a-teaching-goose/2022-342-sprint-1 (not using this repo will result in 0 point)

-General requirements (VERY IMPORTANT)
+General requirements (VERY IMPORTANT):
 - Do not create any new file or delete existing file in the repo.
 The grader bot checks for this.
 - Do not make modification to any file outside the ***src*** and ***test*** folders.
-- Do not make modification to any file that has warning "DO NOT TOUCH THIS FILE" at the top in src and test.
+- Do not make modification to any file unless specificially allowed (in comments or told by the instructor).

 ### Work Instruction
 - Create your own account at https://github.com/ if you don't have an account.